Car No.10 of 1926

 The last traditional Volk’s Car rolled out of Paston Place Works in 1926.
 Following the original style of Cars 3 & 4 this was a true ‘toastrack’ devoid of any bulkheads.
 The roof is more curved than the other cars which makes the car just a shade taller at 7’10”, length is 24’7″ and width is 6ft.
 Traction is provided by a Compagnie Electrique Belge 8hp motor driving one axle direct via a single reduction gear.

-Apart from a few minor alterations to the electrical side of the car the only change of any note has been the provision of two bulkheads between the roof pillars directly over the wheel centres.
-These were built and fitted by the staff in early 1984 after it had been noticed that the roof was beginning to sway when the car was in motion.
+Over the years there have been a few modification to the car but the main change was the provision in 1984 of two bulkheads between the roof pillars directly over the wheel centres.
+These were neccesary because it had been noticed that the roof was beginning to sway when the car was in motion.
 The bulkheads have provided added strength to the car and the roof now stays in place!
+The two pictures show Car 10 in various stages of the 1963 yellow and brown livery.
+The enhanced lettering on the right hand picture, taken four years after the other certainly adds to the attractiveness of the car.